 The suspension in a track car is a system of tires, shock absorbers and springs all linked together, helping to balance the comfort of the ride with the performance and handling of the car.
 You can adjust it in various different ways, and tweaking each component will have different effects.

-A Detailed Overview Of Car Suspension
+A Detailed Overview Of Track Car Suspension

 Car suspension systems are made up of several different components all working together.
 These include things like springs and shock absorbers, along with everything that connects them together.
-The main role of suspension in a car is to balance the quality of the ride with the performance and handling, and it can be altered to favor either of these.
+The main role of suspension in a car is to balance the quality of the ride with the performance and handling, and it can be altered to favor each of these.

 Suspension can be tuned to suit more comfortable rides or to suit maximum performance.
 The former is usually the case in normal cars, and the latter in race cars.
-It can be tuned to be loose or stiff, with loose suspensions offering a spongier ride, often more comfortable, and stiff suspensions favoring higher performance but less comfort.
+It can be tuned to be loose or stiff, with loose suspensions offering a spongier ride, often more comfortable, while stiff suspensions favoring higher performance but less comfort.

 Differences Between Road & Track Car Suspension

-Race car suspensions are also made to be more adjustable than road car systems, due to the fact that different drivers will prefer different setups.
+Race car suspension systems are also made to be more adjustable than road car systems, due to the fact that different drivers will prefer different setups.
 Some modern cars do allow for variable suspension, and you will often see variable ride heights.
 This does allow for a decent amount of adjustability, but race car drivers will control even finer aspects of their suspension to maximize performance.

-How To Adjust Your Suspension
+How To Adjust Your Car’s Suspension

 The dampers and the springs in the suspension system work together, and without dampers the car would continue to almost bounce up and down continuously after each bump.
-Dampers thus do exactly what the name suggests, dampening, by dissipating the vertical movement of the car to prevent this constant bouncing.
+Dampers do exactly what the name suggests, dampening, by dissipating the vertical movement of the car to prevent this constant bouncing.

 Usually Stiffer Is Better

 Stiffer suspension is usually favored in race cars, but it is not quite as simple as loose and stiff.
-The different combinations of the components within the suspension system will have an effect on the ride and the performance, and there are several components within the dampers and springs that will allow drivers to tune it to their liking.
+The different combinations of the components within the suspension system will have an effect on the ride and the performance, and there are several components within the dampers and springs that allow drivers to tune things to their liking.

-The spring rate is effectively a measure of the resistance of the spring during a bump, and how it reacts to it.
+The spring rate is effectively a measure of the resistance of the spring during a bump and how it reacts to it.
 This plays a key role in setting the ride height of the car, as if you use very soft springs the car will naturally be closer to the ground, and so the ride height needs to be increased in order to compensate for this and prevent the chassis from hitting the ground.

 The ride height is essentially how far off the ground the chassis naturally sits.
-You will want this to be as low as possible without the car bottoming out, which is what happens when the bottom of the chassis hits the ground.
+You want this to be as low as possible without the car bottoming out, which is what happens when the bottom of the chassis hits the ground.
 The ride height of the car will have significant effects on the performance of the car, and we will discuss what can happen if it is not adjusted correctly below.

-The tire compounds and pressures will have an effect on the way the car handles through the grip they provide, but they will also affect the ride height as well.
+Tire compounds and pressures will have an effect on the way the car handles through the grip they provide, but they will also affect the ride height as well.
 They can be altered in the process of corner weighting too, which we will discuss below.
 However, the way that the tires sit on the road surface will also play a key role in the handling, and this is called the camber.

 The camber of the car can be set to be positive, negative or neutral.
 Each of these is essentially the angle at which the tire sits in contact with the road.
-Positive camber involves the wheels being angled so that the top of each wheel is further out than the bottom, with negative camber being the opposite.
+Positive camber involves the wheels being angled so that the top of each wheel is further out to the side than the bottom, with negative camber being the opposite.
 Neutral camber puts the tires in flat contact with the road, and usually a slight positive or negative camber is favored.

 We will discuss the effects of positive and negative camber below, but first we will go over the effects of altering the rest of the components within the suspension system.

-The Effect Of Alterations
+The Effect Of Altering Your Suspension

 Changing The Dampers

-This change in ride height and thus center of gravity will also have an effect on the weight transfer of the car.
+This change in ride height and therefore the center of gravity will also have an effect on the weight transfer behavior of the car.
 Lower ride heights reduce the amount that the weight can shift, making for more consistent driving and usually better handling in the corners.
 This is not the only component that will affect the consistency of the driving, but it is often the most influential.

 Having too high a ride height will cause the car to struggle with weight transfer, but having too low a ride height is also not a good thing.
 If the car naturally sits very low to the ground, even small bumps may cause parts of the chassis to come into contact with the ground below, and this can cause damage to things like splitters and fenders, or even the engine and exhaust system.